-Degraded land on a steep slope in Pita, Guinea, in the Fatou Djallon Highlands.
+Degraded land on a steep slope in Pita, Guinea, in the Fouta Djallon Highlands.
 Photo by Marketta Juppi.

 Souguetta, Guinea: Living fences made of thorns and other plants will replace temporary barbed wire fences designed to keep cattle off crop land.
 Photo by Mohamadou Diallo.

-Gaoual, Guinea: Typical wooden fences around gardens.
+Gaoual, Guinea: Wooden fences keep livestock out of vegetable gardens.
 Photo by Marketta Juppi.